dbdmg/llm/README.md

 ### Part I - Foundations of Large Language Models

-- Lab 01: Introduction to deep learning with PyTorch (text)
+- Lab 01: Introduction to deep learning with PyTorch
+- Lab 02: Using transformers (T5) with the HuggingFace suite (tokenizers, models), attention on time series data
+- lab 03: Analyzing Encoder only models (BERT) and Decoder only models (GPT)

 The labs have been curated by Claudio Savelli and Flavio Giobergia.